shader-slang/spec/statements.md

 \end{Checking}

 \begin{Description}
-A \kw{switch} statement is checked by first checking the expression, and then checking each of the alternatives against the type of that expression.
+A \code{switch} statement is checked by first checking the expression, and then checking each of the alternatives against the type of that expression.
 \end{Description}

 \begin{Checking}